 - Make sure to have a device with these instructions on standy.

 The Bird Miner threat is probably a potentially unwanted app.
 There is also a chance it could be related to Mac malware.

 The creators of such unwanted apps work with pay-per-click schemes to get your Mac to visit risky or different types of websites that may generate them funds.
 This is why they do not even care what types of websites show up on the ads.
 This makes their unwanted software indirectly risky for your MacOS.

 Can Macs Get Viruses?

 Yes.
 As much as any other device, Apple computers do get malware.
 Apple devices may not be a frequent target by malware authors, but rest assured that the following Apple devices can become infected with a threat:

 - Macbook Pro

-What are the symptoms of Bird Miner on your Mac?
+What Are The Symptoms of Bird Miner On Mac?